The deciduous shrub is known by two scientific names, Ficus Lyrata (FY-kus ly-RAY-tuh) and Ficus Pandurata (FY-kus pand-yoor-RAY-tuh).

 - Fill a spray bottle with a 50/50 mix of water and rubbing alcohol, adding a teaspoon of Dawn dish soap for a quick and easy spray option.

-Be careful to avoid overwatering, as mealybugs will last longer than your plant’s roots.
+Be careful to avoid overwatering, as mealybugs will last longer than your houseplant’s roots.

-In the event you have an outdoor plant, try attracting Japanese lady beetles and ladybugs, lacewings, or parasitic wasps as they consider mealybugs and other pests to be a tasty treat.
+If you have an outdoor plant, try attracting Japanese lady beetles and ladybugs, lacewings, or parasitic wasps, as they consider mealybugs and other pests to be a tasty treat.

 Chemical Method Of Mealybug Control

-In the event natural remedies aren’t an option, there are several pesticides on the market to tackle Common Fig Tree pests like mealybugs, such as malathion and PyGanic Gardening.
+If natural remedies for your deciduous tree aren’t an option, several pesticides are on the market to tackle Common Fig Tree pests like mealybugs, such as malathion and PyGanic Gardening.

 Look for pyrethrum spray pesticides that contain pyrethrin materials and explicitly state they will work against mealybugs on the label from the manufacturer.
 This will also help control other pests, including spider mites, borers, carpenter worms, earwigs, fungus gnats, and sap beetles.